cptactionhank/docker-netatalk/README.md

 ### Configuration

-You may specify as many users/passwords/uids/gids as you want (space separated).
+You may specify as many users/passwords as you want (space separated).
-UIDs and GIDs are only useful if you expect file ownership to be set properly on the host.

 Home directories are accessible only by the corresponding user.